 Turkish Christmas Gift Shopping In Fethiye

-Yeah, as well as sending people Turkish Christmas gifts online, we’ll be doing some shopping around Fethiye in the usual high street shops, in Erasta shopping centre, and we’ll also be no doubt bobbing into the Fethiyespor Store for little stocking fillers.
+Yeah, as well as sending people Turkish Christmas gifts online, we’ll be doing some shopping around Fethiye in the usual high street shops, in Erasta shopping centre.
+We’ll also be no doubt bobbing into the Fethiyespor Store for little stocking fillers.
 Can’t see us not getting some little festive goodies from Baba Fırın, either…

 If you’re like us and haven’t started your Christmas shopping yet, good luck!
 Hope you find some easy ideas for Turkey fans on our list.
 Happy shopping, wherever and however you end up completing it…